🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 🏛️ House: Withdrawn🏛️ Senate: Committee only (10-7)

-Obama sought authorization for Syria strikes after chemical weapons use, then withdrew the request when Congress clearly opposed it.
+Obama sought authorization for Syria strikes after chemical weapons use at Ghouta (1,400+ killed), then withdrew the request when Congress clearly opposed it.
+Russia brokered a deal for Syria to give up chemical weapons.
+One of the rare cases where congressional opposition stopped military action.

 2019resolutionVetoed by Trump